mikeizbicki/cmc-csci143/README.md

 Need to cover TTY vs non-TTY stdin/stdout in the first 2 weeks of class on bash.

 In particular, docker exec defaults to non-TTY and must add -it to get TTY, but docker-compose defaults to TTY and must add -T to get non-tty

+Properly escape the \x00 in the twitter_postgres assignment

+Add functions to the first pagila assignments
 -->

 <!--